NanoBase™ Epilingual

 Formulation Performance Observations

-• Produces uniform, opalescent nano‑dispersions with tight size control (50–200 nm)
+• Produces tight-range, opalescent nano-dispersions with tight size control (50–200 nm)

 • Gentle on oral tissue: buffered to ~pH 5.2–5.5 (adjustable), polyol‑dominant, low ethanol; supports repeated dosing.